karlokas/karlokas/README.md

 - 👋 Hi, I’m @karlokas
-- 👀 I’m interested in data and coding in general! would love to five into videogame mods one day :)
+- 👀 I’m interested in data and coding in general! would love to get into videogame mods one day :)
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on projects where I can develop my data skills
 - 📫 How to reach me: carloslop.casado@gmail.com